 This is a favourite of students, particularly those whose courses require them to spend loads of money on textbooks.
-Once you know you won’t need to them anymore, offer to sell your books to other students – you can guarantee there will be a taker.
+Once you know you won’t need them anymore, offer to sell your books to other students – you can guarantee there will be a taker.
 There are usually Facebook groups for this kind of thing at different universities, so it’s a quick and easy way to get some money back.

 Get a part-time job

-The most obvious way to earn extra money as a student is by getting a part time job.
+The most obvious way to earn extra money as a student is by getting a part-time job.
 There are usually many job opportunities in university cities, the most popular among students including waiting, bar work, call centre work, promoting and campus jobs.
 These jobs are generally flexible so can fit in easily around your studies, and usually offer decent money.
 Getting a part-time job at university also looks great on your CV, so get looking!